China–United States relations: First Trump administration (2017–2021)

 China enforced punitive tariffs on 128 categories of American goods on 1 April 2018 in retaliation for the first Trump administration's national-security levies on steel and aluminum imports the previous month.
-The Chinese Government's response is measured, affecting $3 billion in annual trade or about 2% of U.S. goods exports to China.
+The Chinese Government's response is measured, affecting $3 billion in annual trade or about 2% of US goods exports to China.
 By late September 2018, the Trump administration had placed tariffs (25% tax increase) on $250 billion worth of Chinese goods, in an attempt to offset the trade imbalance between the two major economic world powers.

-In what put additional strain on U.S.-China relations, Huawei's vice-chair and CFO Meng Wanzhou was arrested in Canada on 1 December 2018 at the behest of U.S. authorities.
-U.S. Senator Ben Sasse accused China of undermining U.S. national security interests, often "using private sector entities" to by-pass US sanctions against the sale of telecom equipment to Iran.
+In what put additional strain on US–China relations, Huawei's vice-chair and CFO Meng Wanzhou was arrested in Canada on 1 December 2018 at the behest of US authorities.
+US Senator Ben Sasse accused China of undermining US national security interests, often "using private sector entities" to by-pass US sanctions against the sale of telecom equipment to Iran.

 According to political analyst, Andrew Leung, "China is perceived as the antagonist and rival of the United States," and that China's economic growth is seen as a "threat to the world order underpinned by American dominance or American values."
 He claimed, moreover, that the arrest of the CFO of Huawei on 1 December 2018 corresponded with the suspicious death on that same day of a leading Chinese national quantum physicist and venture capitalist at Stanford University, Shoucheng Zhang, who was on a H-1B visa, giving rise to conspiracy theories.
-In August 2018, the U.S. government signed an update to legislation for the Committee on Foreign Investment in the U.S., broadening governmental scrutiny to vetting VC-backed, and especially Chinese state-funded, investments in U.S. tech startups.
+In August 2018, the US government signed an update to legislation for the Committee on Foreign Investment in the US, broadening governmental scrutiny to vetting VC-backed, and especially Chinese state-funded, investments in US tech startups.

-U.S. lawmakers from both parties have voiced their support for pro-democracy Hong Kong protests in 2019.
+US lawmakers from both parties have voiced their support for pro-democracy Hong Kong protests in 2019.